MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/tickets.md

 With ServiceNow tickets visible in the Microsoft 365 security center, your tasks will live in a place where they can be tracked and acted upon alongside your other security dashboard items.

-## Frequently asked questions
+## Troubleshooting

-### I am receiving an error in the first step of the installation checklist (OAuth creation)
+### Receiving an error in the first step of the installation checklist (OAuth creation)

 **Error Message**: Read operation against 'oauth_entity' from scope 'x_mioms_m365ticket' has been refused due to the table's cross-scope access policy

 Our app assumes any admin on the ServiceNow instance can create and read OAuth entities.
 This error could be caused due to a customization on your instance of ServiceNow, which restricts who can create/read OAuth entities.

-ServiceNow recommends users keep out of the box functionality (default).
+**ServiceNow recommends users keep out of the box functionality (default).**

 Set the “application registries” table configurations to default: